bopped/Coinbase-Monitor/README.md

 ## How to install using Git Clone [MAC/Linux/Windows]:
 1a. **If you are on Windows.
 Install [Git](https://git-scm.com/)**
 1. Open terminal/cmd.
 2. cd to anywhrere you are comfortable with. e.g. Desktop / Downloads.
-3. Type the following: git clone https://github.com/bopped/Coinbase-Monitor.git
+3. Type the following: git clone https://github.com/bopped/Coinbase-Monitor.git **Screenshot Below**
 4. This will auto download this project.
 5. Type cd Coinbase-Monitor
 6. python Main.py